 We are not currently exposed to significant market risk related to changes in foreign currency exchange rates; however, we do contract with vendors that are located outside of the United States and may be subject to fluctuations in foreign currency rates.
+We do not believe we will experience material impacts from such foreign currency sensitivity.
 We may enter into additional contracts with vendors located outside of the United States in the future, which may increase our foreign currency exchange risk.